6 Cybersecurity Stocks to Buy Now

 - Analysts' consensus long-term EPS growth estimate: 22.4%

-CyberArk Software (CYBR) is a developer of identity security systems.
+CyberArk Software (CYBR) develops identity security systems.
 Its solutions include single sign-on, multi-factor authentication, directory services and lifecycle management.
-These are available on-premises, the cloud and the hybrid cloud.
-There is also a rich set of solutions for analytics.
+These are available on-premises, through the cloud and via the hybrid cloud.
+The company also offers a rich set of solutions for analytics.

-Currently, CyberArk has more than 8,000 customers across 110 countries.
+CyberArk has more than 8,500 customers across 110 countries.
 Its customer base includes more than half the Fortune 500 and about 35% of the Global 2000.

-A strong identity system is certainly a must-have for security and CyberArk's solution has the kinds of functions that enterprises need.
+A strong identity system is certainly a must-have for security, and CyberArk's solution incorporates the functions enterprises need.

 This is why CyberArk is one of the best cybersecurity stocks around.